Psy: Marijuana arrest

-Anti-American performances and subsequent apology
+Anti-American performances and apology

+In 2002, Psy participated in the Mnet Music Video Festival performing the song “Killer”, a song made by Shin Hae Chul featuring him.

-In 2002, Psy participated in an anti-American concert after a U.S. military convoy accidentally struck and killed two 14-year-old South Korean schoolgirls in the Yangju highway incident.
+At the end, Psy lifted a tank and smashed a tank in front of stage after a U.S. military convoy accidentally struck and killed two 14-year-old South Korean schoolgirls in the Yangju highway incident.
 The soldiers involved in the incident were acquitted by U.S. military courts, which fueled a significant amount of anti-American sentiment in South Korea.
-Inspired by that incident, Psy lifted up a miniature model of an 'American tank' and smashed it against the stage.

 In 2004, the South Korean translator and Christian missionary Kim Sun-il was kidnapped and beheaded in Iraq after the South Korean government refused to reconsider sending its armed forces to support the Iraq War.
 Although initial protests were only directed towards the South Korean government and towards extremists in Iraq, anti-U.S. military protesters decided to seize the moment to trigger a much larger wave of anti-Americanism.
-During a concert, Psy admonished the Iraqi kidnappers, condemned South Korea's former president Roh Moo-hyun, and also sang along to lyrics of the song "Dear American" by South Korean rock band N.EX.T, which criticizes the United States military for its actions in the Iraq war.
+During a concert, Psy admonished the Iraqi kidnappers, condemned South Korea's former president Roh Moo-hyun, and also sang along to lyrics of the song "Dear American" by South Korean rock band N.EX.T, which criticizes the United States military for its actions in the Iraq war and featured Korean vocalists such as Kim Jun Pyo, Prhyme (Jung Joon Hyung), Yohan & Crash's Ahn Heung-Chan.
+Song was released in the album called “The Return Of N.EX.T: 개한민국” released on June 16, 2004.
 An initial translation of the lyrics was posted by an iReporter onto CNN's iReport site.
 Some of the lyrics, referring to the guards who tortured Iraqi prisoners, were translated by CNN as follows: "Kill those fucking Yankees who have been torturing Iraqi captives and those who ordered them to torture" and "Kill [the Yankees'] daughters, mothers, daughters-in-law and fathers / Kill them all slowly and painfully."